-The use of multiple cameras also necessitates novel technologies for visualization of the data streaming in from these cameras.
+The use of multiple cameras also necessitate novel technologies for visualization of the data streaming in from these cameras.
 There are many ways to present the processed information to the end user.
-These include simple map-based interfaces that give geometric context to the end user [72] and various user interfaces that display only scenes with persistent or interesting activity to the end user (like in the IBM Smart Surveillance System).
-There has been a significant amount of work in novel visualization tools that exploit these multiple camera views in order to render virtual views that best depict the information content in the scene [72]-[74].
-Simultaneously, there has been the development of virtual reality tools in both 2-D [75] and 3-D [76] for immersive visualization of such data.
-We are currently building a testbed for novel visualization schemes in order to provide an end-user freedom in viewing the scene and the activities being performed from arbitrary points of view.
+These include simple map based interfaces that give geometric context to the end user [72], various user interfaces that display only scenes with persistent or interesting activity to the end user (like in the IBM Smart Surveillance System).
+There has been signifi cant amount of work in novel visualization tools that exploit these multiple camera views in order to render virtual views that best depict in the information content in the scene [72], [73], [74].
+Simultaneously, there has been the development of virtual reality tools in both 2D [75] and 3D [76] for immersive visualization of such data.
+We are currently building a test bed for novel visualization schemes in order to provide an end-user the freedom in viewing the scene and the activities being performed from arbitrary points of view.
 Most view interpolation techniques require a dense array of sensors for reliable depiction.
 We overcome this requirement by precomputing the model of the static background.
-Dynamic foreground objects such as humans and vehicles are handled by estimating their location, pose, and other characteristics (such as clothing and gaze direction).
+Dynamic foreground objects such as humans and vehicles are handled by estimating their location, pose and other characteristics (such as clothing, gaze direction).
 Virtual view rendering is then performed by appropriately fusing the precomputed static background model with the dynamic foreground object characteristics imposed on a synthetic virtual actor.
-One potential application of this technology is in scene monitoring, where the security personnel can freely move around the scene without having to watch a fixed set of CCTV screens (where the spatial coherence between views and the activities are lost).
+One potential application of this technology is in scene monitoring where the security personnel can freely move around the scene without having to watch a fi xed set of CCTV screens (where the spatial coherence between views and the activities are lost).
 Further, this can be combined with algorithms that alert the personnel when events of interest occur.

-D. Distributed Particle Filtering
+D. Distributed particle Filtering

-The algorithms for tracking and recognition presented here were both based on online inference using particlefiltering.
-Therefore, in order to make these algorithms truly distributed and enable their implementation on huge camera networks containing hundreds of cameras, one needs to pay attention to methods that enable these particle-filter-based estimates to be performed in a distributed manner.
-This can be achieved using either synchronized particle filtering or the more general means of distributed function estimation.
+The algorithms for tracking and recognition presented here, were both based on online inference using particle-filtering.
+Therefore, in order to make these algorithms truly distributed and enable their implementation on huge camera networks containing hundreds of cameras one needs to pay attention to methods that enable these particle filter based estimates to be performed in a distributed manner.
+This can be achieved either using Synchronized Particle Filtering or by the more general means of Distributed function estimation.